GlideAngle/flare-timing/fsdb/README.md

 [![Build Status](https://travis-ci.org/BlockScope/haskell-flight-fsdb.svg)](https://travis-ci.org/BlockScope/haskell-flight-fsdb)

-WIP: A parser for flight fsdb files.
+A library package for parsing the FS database, an XML format with an `*.fsdb` extension.